-Queen Elizabeth National Park is the main safari hub of Uganda, and is becoming part of a bigger Uganda trip involving gorillas, chimpanzees and your classic safari experience.
+Queen Elizabeth National Park is the main safari hub of Uganda, and is definitely worth including in a Uganda itinerary that involves gorillas, chimpanzees and your classic safari experience.
 We have high hopes with this park and hope that in years to come it will mean Uganda can have a popular self-contained safari route, without visitors heading to The Serengeti for their safari after visiting Uganda's famed primate population.

-Uganda’s Queen Elizabeth National Park spreads over an area of almost 2000 square kilometres in the western arm of the Great East Rift Valley.
-The park is bizzarely split into a number of different sections which have to be accessed through a series of gates.
+Uganda’s Queen Elizabeth National Park spreads over an area of almost 2,000 square kilometres in the western arm of the Great East Rift Valley.
+The park is split into a number of different sections which have to be accessed through a series of gates.
 The park is home to the eastern section of the Lake Edward and is connected to Lake George further north.
 The two lakes are connected by the Kazinga Channel, along which one can do an impressive boat safari where getting up close to pods of hippos, basking crocodiles and marvelling at members of the 'Big 5' along the banks can all be done in a couple of hours.